PROLAPSED GLAND OF THE THIRD EYELID ("CHERRY EYE")

 One procedure used to correct "cherry eye" is called the "pocket technique".
 Although the gland cannot be put back into its original position in the third eyelid, a new pocket is made near the original position.
 The tear gland is tucked inside the pocket and the pocket is sutured closed.
 For most animals, this is the most successful approach.
 However, there is no technique that results in success 100% of the time.
 Recurrence rates vary by breed.
 Recurrence is most common in the Bulldog and Mastiff breeds.
 For other breeds, success rates are 90-95% so long as the condition is not allowed to become too chronic before surgery and so long as the postoperative instructions (eg., E-collar use, activity restriction) are followed.

 If only one gland has prolapsed at this time, please be aware that the other eye could become affected with the problem in the future.
 Please contact us should this occur.
 Sometimes a procedure will be recommended to try to prevent gland prolapse in the second eye.
 This condition is considered genetic in most affected animals, thus this trait could be passed on if your pet is used for breeding.

-This is Lola, a nine month old Havanese, who recently had surgery on her right eye to correct cherry eye.
+Lola, a nine month old Havanese, who needed surgery on her right eye to correct cherry eye.